The Pentacon Six System

 It would appear that all of these lenses (possibly with the exception of the 3M-3B mirror lens, the 500mm APO lens and the Mir-69B 45mm lens) were produced in two different mounts: the Pentacon Six mount used for the Kiev 60, and the Hasselblad 1600F/1000F mount used for the Salyut / Zenith 80 / Kiev 88.
 When making a purchase, it is essential to get the lens in the right mount, as they are mutually incompatible.

-Until recently, the manufacturers described the Pentacon Six mount as being: mount B (in Cyrillic – the Russian alphabet – this a symbol like a b with a horizontal bar extending right from the top of the upright).
+Until recently, manufacturers in the former Soviet Union described the Pentacon Six mount as being: mount B (in Cyrillic – the Russian alphabet – this a symbol like a b with a horizontal bar extending right from the top of the upright: Б).
 They described the Kiev 88 mount as being: mount V (B in Cyrillic – the Russian alphabet).
-It is necessary to take great care when ordering a lens to make sure that it has the right mount for the camera.
-Perhaps because of this confusion, Arsenal now seem to be describing the Pentacon Six mount as “Type C”, and labelling their lenses accordingly.
+The differences are summarised in the following table:

 An ideal system?